rstudio/leaflet/README.md

 ## Installation

-You can install this package from CRAN, or the development version from Github:
+You can install this package from CRAN, or the development version from GitHub:

 ```r
 # CRAN version